 If you see water precipitate forming on the bottom of the jar, you can use a turkey baster to draw it out or pour it off.
 Herbalist JJ Pursell recommends dumping the contents of the oil into a saucepan and gently heating for five minutes to evaporate the water before allowing it to continue steeping in the sun.
 When herbal oil grows mold, it is often because there is too much moisture present in the herb or in the jar.
 Try using dry herbs or wilting fresh herbs for a few days before you make oil.

 Pursell also recommends using the oven method, particularly with dried herbs by placing your herbs in a glass baking pan and adding oil to cover by 1 or 2 inches.
 Turn the oven on low, 170 to 200 degrees F and baking for 4 to 6 hours.
 Make sure to keep an eye on it to make sure the oven doesn’t get too hot.
 And stir it occasionally.

-A good book for medicine making with lots of recipes is JJ Pursell’s Master Recipes from the Herbal Apothecary
+A good book for medicine making is JJ Pursell’s Master Recipes from the Herbal Apothecary.

 Salves are great for external healing for healthy skin and tissues.
 Consider making several different oils and combining them for a multi-purpose salve.
 You can experiment with adding shea or cocoa butter.
 Herbs to try making oils and salves out of it include: calendula (best dry), sage, yarrow, comfrey, st. john’s wort, nettle, lavender, chamomile, mint, mullein, witch hazel and plantain.